Elliot-Sones/miniGPT/README.md

 > **"The cat sat ..."**

-The model does this by separating the sentence into small sections called **tokens**.
+The model does this by separating the sentence into small sections called **tokens** (sections that can be a full word but not always can be section of a word).
 Then we embed each input token into a vector (a list of numbers) that captures its meaning.

 $$